 Grading the OKC Thunder’s best bench performer:

-Aaron Wiggins, G, OKC Thunder: A+
+Cason Wallace, G, OKC Thunder: A

-Grading the best Spur:
+Grading the best Heat player:

 Without Jimmy Butler, the Heat relied on their other star player, and he delivered.

 Against the Thunder, Adebayo put up 25 points on 9-of-16 shooting.
 While scoring is not his main strength, he still finished as the Heat’s leading scorer.